Is Elf on the Shelf more fun for children or parents?

 - Oh Christmas Tree, place your kiddos socks and underwear as ornaments on the tree.

-- Take a snowball bath in the bathroom sink with cotton balls and your childs favorite tub toy.
+- Take a snowball bath in the bathroom sink with cotton balls or marshmallows and your child’s favorite tub toy.

 - Lights, Camera, Action have your elf make a video on ElfYourself.com the kids will get a kick out of it.